 There are many sites devoted to American History, including the smaller sites for a specific museums, events or monuments.
 A site that stands out from the crowd is PBS's American Experience, which contains regular comprehensive features on events in U.S. history based on its television programming.
 Recent features have included: Influenza 1918, Meltdown at Three Mile Island, the Hoover Dam and Race for the Superbomb.
 Another site, The Hitchhiker's Guide to American History, contains a selection of web links to some of the best sites covering American history.

 The Library of Congress contains an enormous amount of information about American history with its American Memory feature which contains over 1 million digitized items including text, pictures and sounds.
-Another site, The Old West Links Page, contains a large collection of links to sites about the Old West.
-Additional references on American history include Signpost, and American History at About.com.
+Another site, The Wild West, contains articles and information about the Old West.

 Other Specialty History Websites